lanasanad/gratitude-board/README.md

-# Gratitude-Board
+# Grateful.
-A community board to share everyday recounts of gratitude
+An online community board to share everyday moments of gratitude